raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

 The intersection of our `a` and `b` is going to be empty, and that makes sense: There is only one possible accepting state, `'zero'` and `'one'`, and there is no path to reach that state.
-Which makes sense, as there are no sentances which consists of nothing but one or more zeroes *and* nothing but one or more ones.
+Which makes sense, as there are no sentences which consists of nothing but one or more zeroes *and* nothing but one or more ones.

 We can give it a different test.
 First, here is a recognizer that recognizes the name "reg."
 It is case-insensitive: